Continue to site >

 Once companies are identified, the Adviser attempts to find buying opportunities at prices that represent a fair value for a long-term owner.
 The Adviser’s qualitative review process is subjective and may result in investments in companies that do not satisfy all shareholders of the Fund.

-The Fund, under normal market conditions, invests primarily in common stock from small, medium, and large capitalization U.S. companies that are selected for their long-term appreciation potential.
+The Fund, under normal market conditions, invests primarily in common stock from small, medium, and large capitalization U.S. companies that are selected for their long-term compounding potential.
 While it is anticipated that the Fund invests across a range of industries, certain sectors may, at times, be favored over others because the Adviser seeks the best investment opportunities regardless of sector.
 The sectors in which the Fund may be over-weighted will vary at different points in the economic cycle.

 The Adviser generally will not engage in frequent trading of the Fund’s portfolio securities.